jtbnz/TruckChecks/README.md

 ### `reports.php`
 Provides reports based on previous inspections.
 Users can select a date and view which lockers were checked, who checked them, and any missing items.

-### `backups.php`
-Create a zip file of the mysql dump and download it.

 ### `qr-codes.php`
 Generates QR Codes for each locker for printing.
 Requires php-qrcode.
-Defaults to http so you may want to change this!

 ```
 composer2 require endroid/qr-code